 How LASIK Works on Astigmatism

-LASIK surgery with Dr. Rosenbaum in Lansing, Owosso may provide permanent relief from astigmatism and its accompanying blurry, strained vision.
+LASIK surgery with Our Doctors in Lansing, Owosso may provide permanent relief from astigmatism and its accompanying blurry, strained vision.

 During LASIK eye surgery, an ultra-precise laser is used to cut and reshape key parts of the eye, restoring and enabling normal function and clearer vision.
 In the case of astigmatism, LASIK reshapes your uneven corneas, rounding them out so that light passes through properly.